EtherNet/IP Communication

 ■ If you are not sure which version of the product you are currently using, please feel free to contact Mech-Mind Technical Support.

-Mech-MSR can communicate with external devices through EtherNet/IP.
+Mech-MSR can communicate with external devices by using the EtherNet/IP protocol.
 Before you read the following content, make sure that the communication configuration has been completed in Mech-MSR.

 About EtherNet/IP